AmyJDavis/Mexican_wolf_pop_model/README.md

 The model produces diagnostic plots for: betas for reproduction rates, betas for mortality rates, betas for mortality proportions, and abundance.
 These include trace plots (using all of the data) and posterior distribution plots assuming a burn-in of 50%.

+Lines 39-66 calculate the posterior means and 95% credible intervals of the output data and compile the results into a data frame called "combdat".